Updated 10/21/16 -- Download Adobe Version of Frequently Asked Questions (with table of contents)

 How will Outlook .pst conversions be handled?

 PST conversion is out of scope for the migration project.
-DII had advised agencies and departments to stop using them once we had implemented Enterprise Vault.
+ADS had advised agencies and departments to stop using them once we had implemented Enterprise Vault.

 However, if you want to move a user’s .pst into their respective mailbox, you can do so once it has been migrated to Office 365 (from their existing Outlook client on their desktop where the .pst is attached).
 Mailbox sizes are quite a bit larger, and there will be online archiving available as well (which is unlimited in size).